overtone/emacs-live/packs/stable/foundation-pack/lib/flx/README.md

 ### uppercase letters

 Flx always folds lowercase letters to match uppercase.
-However, you can use upper case letters for force flx to only match uppercase.
+However, you can use uppercase letters for force flx to only match uppercase.

 This is similar to Emacs' case-folding.
 The difference is mixing in uppercase letters **does not disable** folding.